flancian/garden/agora pkg chapter.md

 Let us use [[Agora Protocol]] if we may.

-This section describes a [[protocol]] for publicly defining sets of [[conventions]] and [[intents]] that can be said to define an Agora.
-An Agora is a public space that defines itself as such and follows an explicit variation of the Agora Protocol.
+This section describes a [[protocol]] for publicly defining sets of [[intents]] that can be said to define an Agora.
+An Agora is a public space that defines itself as such and follows an explicit variation of the Agora Protocol by [[convention]].

 In text format, Agora Protocol is a series of typographical conventions that allow users to link and annotate resources regardless of the medium.
 Annotating here stands for encoding metadata and personal meaning in resources in a way conducive to be later decoded in an Agora-like [[context]].